-The amortized cost and contractual payments on mortgage loans on real estate available for sale by category are shown below.
+The amortized cost and contractual payments on mortgage loans on real estate and construction loans held for investment by category as of December 31, 2009 are shown below.
 Expected principal payments may differ from contractual obligations because certain borrowers may elect to pay off mortgage obligations with or without early payment penalties.